terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 - `authorization_kubeconfig` - (Computed) - String - AuthorizationKubeconfig is the path to an Authorization Kubeconfig.
 - `authorization_always_allow_paths` - (Computed) - List(String) - AuthorizationAlwaysAllowPaths is the list of HTTP paths to skip during authorization.
 - `external_cloud_volume_plugin` - (Computed) - String - ExternalCloudVolumePlugin is a fallback mechanism that allows a legacy, in-tree cloudprovider to be used for volume plugins<br />even when an external cloud controller manager is being used.
 This can be used instead of installing CSI.
 The value should<br />be the same as is used for the --cloud-provider flag, i.e. "aws".
+- `endpoint_updates_batch_period` - (Computed) - Duration - The length of endpoint updates batching period.
+Processing of pod changes will be delayed by this duration<br />to join them with potential upcoming updates and reduce the overall number of endpoints updates.<br />Larger number = higher endpoint programming latency, but lower number of endpoints revision generated.
+- `endpoint_slice_updates_batch_period` - (Computed) - Duration - The length of endpoint slice updates batching period.
+Processing of pod changes will be delayed by this duration<br />to join them with potential upcoming updates and reduce the overall number of endpoints updates.<br />Larger number = higher endpoint programming latency, but lower number of endpoints revision generated.
 - `enable_profiling` - (Computed) - Bool - EnableProfiling enables profiling via web interface host:port/debug/pprof/.
 - `enable_leader_migration` - (Computed) - Bool - EnableLeaderMigration enables controller leader migration.